Blazing-Blast/paralysis/README.md

 Running the Linux version multi-threaded on an Intel Core i9 9900K can be done in 9.981 seconds.

-The single threaded version achieves 1 minute 16.
+The single threaded version achieves 1 minute 16 seconds.

 ## Implementation details